frederico-kluser/kluser/markdown/documentation.md

 ## Create complex components

-Using [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) as an analogy, we see that all our components look like atoms (components that do not encapsulate others), which makes our page more verbose.
-To create molecule components (components that encapsulate others), we need to pass the kluser_props atttribute to the HTML tag.
+Using [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) as an analogy, we see that all of our components look like atoms (components that do not encapsulate others), which makes our page more detailed.
+To create molecule components (components that encapsulate other components), we need to pass the kluser_props attribute to the HTML tag.

 **Without the attribute kluser_props, ex:**